GodSpeeD-17/STM32F103C8T6_BareMetal/README.md

 maintained and extended without mixing hardware register details with public driver policy.

-The current normalization work is centered on the GPIO stack.
-GPIO is being used as the reference design for how future peripheral drivers should be structured.
+The current normalization work is focused on defining a reusable driver architecture that each peripheral module can follow consistently.

 ## Scope